XtremeBlaze777/sipc/SOLUTION3.md

 # Testing Approach

 We tackled testing by splitting up tests based on the SIP extension, so we had one for boolean, one for inc/dec statements, etc. It was particularly tricky to make these tests due to the specifics of the program (ex. figuring out the right line/columns of the expressions, all the unicode, etc.).

+We had some troubles finishing up our test cases for this assignment, it mainly had to due with working with system test suite cases failing.
+Otherwise, all other tests were working perfectly.
+We ran into an issue where we had a unify error with a<null> with int.